Battle of Appomattox Court House: Battle

-At dawn on April 9, 1865, the Confederate Second Corps under Maj.
-Gen. John B. Gordon attacked Sheridan's cavalry and quickly forced back the first line under Brevet Brig.
-Gen. Charles H. Smith.
-The next line, held by Brig.
-Gens.
-Ranald S. Mackenzie and George Crook, slowed the Confederate advance.
+At dawn on April 9, 1865, the Confederate Second Corps under Major General John B. Gordon attacked Sheridan's cavalry and quickly forced back the first line under Brevet Brigadier General Charles H. Smith.
+The next line, held by Brigadier Generals Ranald S. Mackenzie and George Crook, slowed the Confederate advance.
 Gordon's troops charged through the Union lines and took the ridge, but as they reached the crest, they saw the entire Union XXIV Corps in line of battle with the Union V Corps to their right.
 Lee's cavalry saw these Union forces and immediately withdrew and rode off towards Lynchburg.
-Ord's troops began advancing against Gordon's corps while the Union II Corps began moving against Lt.
-Gen. James Longstreet's corps to the northeast.
+Ord's troops began advancing against Gordon's corps while the Union II Corps began moving against Lieutenant General James Longstreet's corps to the northeast.
 Colonel Charles Venable of Lee's staff rode in at this time and asked for an assessment, and Gordon gave him a reply he knew Lee did not want to hear: "Tell General Lee I have fought my corps to a frazzle, and I fear I can do nothing unless I am heavily supported by Longstreet's corps."
 Upon hearing it Lee finally stated the inevitable: "Then there is nothing left for me to do but to go and see General Grant, and I would rather die a thousand deaths."

 Many of Lee's officers, including Longstreet, agreed that surrendering the army was the only option left.
-The only notable officer opposed to surrender was Longstreet's chief of artillery, Brig.
-Gen. Edward Porter Alexander, who predicted that if Lee surrendered then "every other Confederate army will follow suit".
+The only notable officer opposed to surrender was Longstreet's chief of artillery, Brigadier General Edward Porter Alexander, who predicted that if Lee surrendered then "every other Confederate army will follow suit".